 A video recording of your live stream will be saved to your channel.
 People can view the recorded copy if they missed your live.
 You can manage your live recordings by going to your Library.
 They will be under My Videos.

-1. Mobile Device
+1. Youtube Streaming on Your Mobile Device